ZoneMinder/zoneminder/README.txt

 details.
 This should have been in there in 1.20.0 but was omitted and should fix the issue where streams did not work with authentication off. o     FIX - There was some debug code left behind in zm_xhtml.php.
-This was unnecessary and has been removed.

-o      FIX  - Fixed user sql, added debug and wrapped in check for  libcrypto  in  zm_user.cpp.
+This was unnecessary and has been removed. o     FIX - Fixed user sql, added debug and wrapped in check for libcrypto in zm_user.cpp.
 This should correct bogus loading of user data which may have affected some people.
-You can also now just bump up the debug level to see what the auth strings being used are.

-o    FIX - The xHTML console page now uses the mobile group as it should have in 1.20.0

-o     FIX  - Modified database username to be binary.
-You need to run the zmalter-1.20.0 sql script as usual to change your Users table to disallow case-insensitive checking which  may have been breaking some people's streams.

-o      FIX   -   Fixed   incorrect  constant  definitions   in zmtrigger.pl.
-This script had not been updated along with the other scripts.

-o    FIX - Fixed bogus double .jpg suffix on diagnostic images, also included them (if they exist) in frame view. o    FIX - Corrected broken check for libcrypto (the check happened before any definition) causing build problems for some people who do not have MD5 library installed. o     FIX  - Added permissions mode to mkdir in zm_actions.php to remove php warning.

-o    FIX - Added space before -m in zmu command in zm_actions.php o      FIX  -  Added  quotes  around  brightness  etc  SQL  in zm_actions.php to avoid errors when values are empty.

-o     FIX  - Added line length to fgets in zm_config.php.z  to prevent php warning

-o     FIX  -  Slightly  enlarged a couple of window  sizes  in zm_config.php.z to work better with different browsers.

-o     FIX - Defined empty array in html_view_states to prevent php warnings.

-o     FEATURE  - Console window now sizes itself according  to how many monitors in list, though there is a minimum size.

-o     FIX  -  Corrected bug in zmfilter.pl.z which meant  that images were not always correctly uploaded.
+You can also now just bump up the debug level to see what the auth strings being used are. o    FIX - The xHTML console page now uses the mobile group as it should have in 1.20.0 o    FIX - Modified database username to be binary.
+You need to run the zmalter-1.20.0 sql script as usual to change your Users table to disallow case-insensitive checking which may have been breaking some people's streams. o    FIX - Fixed incorrect constant definitions in zmtrigger.pl.
+This script had not been updated along with the other scripts. o    FIX - Fixed bogus double .jpg suffix on diagnostic images, also included them (if they exist) in frame view. o    FIX - Corrected broken check for libcrypto (the check happened before any definition) causing build problems for some people who do not have MD5 library installed. o    FIX - Added permissions mode to mkdir in zm_actions.php to remove php warning. o    FIX - Added space before -m in zmu command in zm_actions.php o    FIX - Added quotes around brightness etc SQL in zm_actions.php to avoid errors when values are empty. o    FIX - Added line length to fgets in zm_config.php.z to prevent php warning o    FIX - Slightly enlarged a couple of window sizes in zm_config.php.z to work better with different browsers. o    FIX - Defined empty array in html_view_states to prevent php warnings. o    FEATURE - Console window now sizes itself according to how many monitors in list, though there is a minimum size. o    FIX - Corrected bug in zmfilter.pl.z which meant that images were not always correctly uploaded.

-13.10.
+12.11.
 Release 1.20.0
 Improved and added features, several minor bug fixes.

 o      FEATURE   -  Certain  configuration  (Mostly   database settings) is now stored in a new file zm.conf.
 This means that database access settings can be changed without recompilation.
   It  also  allows  the  creation of  ZoneMinder  rpms.
 Watch zoneminder.com for details.
-Thanks for forum user 'oskin' for his work on this.
+Thanks for forum user `oskin' for his work on this.

-o     FEATURE  - The WML interface is now deprecated  and  the XHTML-MP interface is the new supported interface for mobile devices.

-o    FEATURE - Monitor groups have now been added allowing subsets of monitors to be viewed independently. o    FEATURE - A generic external triggering interface has been included via the zmtrigger.pl script.
-A new monitor function 'Nodect' has been added to support this. o     FEATURE  -  Interaction between the web  pages  and  the streaming daemons and other utilities has previously been not as  secure as it could have been and open to possible abuse.
+o    FEATURE - The WML interface is now deprecated and the XHTML-MP interface is the new supported interface for mobile devices. o    FEATURE - Monitor groups have now been added allowing subsets of monitors to be viewed independently. o    FEATURE - A generic external triggering interface has been included via the zmtrigger.pl script.
+A new monitor function `Nodect' has been added to support this. o    FEATURE - Interaction between the web pages and the streaming daemons and other utilities has previously been not as secure as it could have been and open to possible abuse.
 This has now been addressed and zms and zmu both now use (optional) authentication strings to validate access.
 You need to have openssl installed so that the MD5 libraries can be linked.
-See   the   ZM_AUTH_METHOD   and   ZM_AUTH_SECRET configuration items for further details.

-o    FEATURE - The maximum daemon restart delay in zmdc.pl was previously fixed at 15 minutes.
+See the ZM_AUTH_METHOD and ZM_AUTH_SECRET configuration items for further details. o    FEATURE - The maximum daemon restart delay in zmdc.pl was previously fixed at 15 minutes.
 This may have been too long for some users, for example if power has failed to a camera then a 15 minute delay on restoration is not desirable.
-This maximum  is  now  configurable via the  ZM_MAX_RESTART_DELAY configuration item.

-o     FEATURE  -  The web files have been changed to  use  the newer   style   autoglobals,  e.g.  $_SERVER   rather   than
+This maximum is now configurable via the ZM_MAX_RESTART_DELAY configuration item. o    FEATURE - The web files have been changed to use the newer style autoglobals, e.g. $_SERVER rather than
 $HTTP_SERVER_VARS.
-This should enable use on PHP5 without any modification.

-o     FIX  -  The use of two database users has been  somewhat redundant for a number of versions now.
+This should enable use on PHP5 without any modification. o    FIX - The use of two database users has been somewhat redundant for a number of versions now.
 In 1.20.0 there is only one database user.
-The zmupdate.pl script unfortunately cannot handle the migration as it needs to access the database so you should make a note of the username and password of the privileged user and then re-enter that using zmconfig.pl when rebuilding ZM.

-o     FIX  - The zmupdate.pl script previously held a database connection open for days at a time but only used to  use  it periodically.
-This has now been changed to be only open while in use.

-o    FIX - Debug output and it's relationship with environment variables etc was previously broken.
-This has been tidied up and made much easier to use and understand. o     FIX  -  A  number of SQL queries have been analysed  and optimised to run much faster.

-o     FIX  -  The monitor status was not always being reported correctly  in  the  monitor  watch  window.
+The zmupdate.pl script unfortunately cannot handle the migration as it needs to access the database so you should make a note of the username and password of the privileged user and then re-enter that using zmconfig.pl when rebuilding ZM. o    FIX - The zmupdate.pl script previously held a database connection open for days at a time but only used to use it periodically.
+This has now been changed to be only open while in use. o    FIX - Debug output and it's relationship with environment variables etc was previously broken.
+This has been tidied up and made much easier to use and understand. o    FIX - A number of SQL queries have been analysed and optimised to run much faster. o    FIX - The monitor status was not always being reported correctly in the monitor watch window.
+This has been corrected. o    FIX - Image numbering in the zmf daemon was sometimes wrong if more or less than three significant digits were used.
 This has been corrected.

-o    FIX - Image numbering in the zmf daemon was sometimes wrong if more or less than three significant digits were used.
-This has been corrected.
 o    FIX - Image capture timeouts used by zmwatch.pl to restart apparently frozen zmc processes were being calculated incorrectly on occasion.
 This was causing some unnecessary processes to be restarted.
-This calculation has been fixed.

-o     FIX - Complete DOCTYPE headers were added to HTML output and some HTML was tidied up to be more compliant.

-o     FIX  -  There was a problem with the interaction between monitor statuses and the status web window.
+This calculation has been fixed. o    FIX - Complete DOCTYPE headers were added to HTML output and some HTML was tidied up to be more compliant. o    FIX - There was a problem with the interaction between monitor statuses and the status web window.
 This meant that sometimes the window did not pop to the front, or play the alarm sound, properly.
-This has been corrected.

-o    FIX - Some network cameras send data in a format which was previously not recognised by the regular expression engine.
+This has been corrected. o    FIX - Some network cameras send data in a format which was previously not recognised by the regular expression engine.
 This has been modified to allow these cameras (NC1000 etc) to function with ZoneMinder. o    FIX - A bug in event streaming when events are of very short duration has been fixed.
-Thanks to forum user 'reza' for spotting this one.

-o    FIX - A possible exploit in the login page was identified and has now been fixed.
-Thanks again to forum user 'reza' highlighting this problem also.
+Thanks to forum user `reza' for spotting this one. o    FIX - A possible exploit in the login page was identified and has now been fixed.
+Thanks again to forum user `reza' highlighting this problem also.

-13.11.
+12.12.
 Release 1.19.5
 Various miscellaneous fixes and features.

 o     FIX - Sorting event lists by duration was broken and has now been corrected.

 o    FEATURE - The zmfix utility previous corrected file permissions on video device files only.
-This has been modified to do likewise to the X10 device serial port if enabled.

-o    FIX - The modification suggested by forum user 'oskin' has been incorporated into the code to try and reduce or remove video for linux errors. o     FIX  -  The remote network camera parsing code has  been patched to try

-o     FIX - The error reported when a 'shmget' call fails  has been changed to include further information about the cause.

-o     LANGUAGE  -  Fixed missing semicolon in German  language file.

-o    FEATURE - Added '<<' and '>>'  links to the page selector in the events list as suggested by forum user 'unclerichy'.

-o     FEATURE - Brightness, colour, hue and contrast  are  now saved persistently for a monitor rather than being reset each time the system is restarted.
-This feature is based on a patch submitted by forum user 'oskin'.

-o    FEATURE - In previous versions the events folder has been keyed  by the monitor name.
+This has been modified to do likewise to the X10 device serial port if enabled. o    FIX - The modification suggested by forum user `oskin' has been incorporated into the code to try and reduce or remove video for linux errors. o    FIX - The remote network camera parsing code has been patched to try o    FIX - The error reported when a `shmget' call fails has been changed to include further information about the cause. o    LANGUAGE - Fixed missing semicolon in German language file. o    FEATURE - Added `<<' and `>>'  links to the page selector in the events list as suggested by forum user `unclerichy'. o    FEATURE - Brightness, colour, hue and contrast are now saved persistently for a monitor rather than being reset each time the system is restarted.
+This feature is based on a patch submitted by forum user `oskin'. o    FEATURE - In previous versions the events folder has been keyed by the monitor name.
 This has caused problems in the past with various characters appearing which are legal in names but not in filesystems.
 From this version all files related to monitors are keyed on the monitor id rather than the name.
 To help you navigate through these files the monitor name still exists but as a link only.
-Please ensure you  run zmupdate.pl to update your events directory.

-o    FEATURE - You may now optionally have thumbnail images in your   event   lists.
+Please ensure you run zmupdate.pl to update your events directory. o    FEATURE - You may now optionally have thumbnail images in your event lists.
 To enable this functionality set ZM_WEB_LIST_THUMBS on in Options->Web.
-You can also  control the  width or height of these thumbnails but should only set one dimension only and leave the other blank or zero.

-o     FEATURE  - You can now specify how many image thumbnails appear across and down the page in the event stills listing.
+You can also control the width or height of these thumbnails but should only set one dimension only and leave the other blank or zero. o    FEATURE - You can now specify how many image thumbnails appear across and down the page in the event stills listing.
 In Options->Web set the ZM_WEB_FRAMES_PER_LINE and/or
 ZM_WEB_FRAME_LINES options.
 o    FEATURE - ZoneMinder uses ffmpeg (http://ffmpeg.sourceforge.net/) for video generation and processing.
 Recently a new version (0.4.9-pre1) was released which changed the interface that ZoneMinder uses and so broke compilation.
-This version will detect which version of ffmpeg you have and compile accordingly.

-o     FEATURE  -  You  can  now specify a  prefix  for  events generated  by  particular monitors.
-This  will  replace  the default 'Event-' one.

-o    FEATURE - If you use filters to send event notification emails you can now have them sent in HTML format.
-This is done automatically if your mail body includes a '<html>' token, o     FEATURE  - An experimental feature has been added  which lets you view several events in sequence.
-In event listing you can  check  the events you want to view and then  click  the 'View' button.
-This will allow you to navigate through  only those  events in the normal manner (via Prev and Next links) but  also to view them in sequence by clicking on the  'Play All' link.
+This version will detect which version of ffmpeg you have and compile accordingly. o    FEATURE - You can now specify a prefix for events generated by particular monitors.
+This will replace the default `Event-` one. o    FEATURE - If you use filters to send event notification emails you can now have them sent in HTML format.
+This is done automatically if your mail body includes a `<html>' token, o    FEATURE - An experimental feature has been added which lets you view several events in sequence.
+In event listing you can check the events you want to view and then click the `View' button.
+This will allow you to navigate through only those events in the normal manner (via Prev and Next links) but also to view them in sequence by clicking on the `Play All' link.
 This will replay each event and then automatically move onto the next one.
-You can stop this progression at any time by pressing 'Stop' (which only stops the sequence and not the currently playing event).
+You can stop this progression at any time by pressing `Stop' (which only stops the sequence and not the currently playing event).
 The timing of the replay is done depending on the calculated length of the event (plus one second) and so may not exactly correspond to the real event length.
 In particular this is unlikely to work if replaying events using MPEG video and buffering players as the timing will likely be incorrect.
-If you are viewing an  event  but haven't  checked any in the list the 'Play All' button  will just work down the current event list.

-o    FIX - A default php error level excluding notice warnings is now explicitly set.

-o     FEATURE  - Previously events have been created  even  if only  one frame has generated an alarm.
+If you are viewing an event but haven't checked any in the list the `Play All' button will just work down the current event list. o    FIX - A default php error level excluding notice warnings is now explicitly set. o    FEATURE - Previously events have been created even if only one frame has generated an alarm.
 This has not always been desirable as sometimes glitches and flickers create large numbers of events, however no mechanism existed for limiting this.
 In this version you can now specify the minimum number of consecutive alarmed frames that are necessary to create an event.
-This is the 'Alarm Frame Count' described above.
+This is the `Alarm Frame Count' described above.
 Note that if an alarm is in progress single isolated alarmed frames will still prolong it and the count only applies to the initial frames that would cause the event.

-13.12.
+12.13.
 Release 1.19.4
 Language fixes and updates.

 o     FIX  -  The  US  English language file  was  recursively